psu-libraries/dbfp-tsc/src/content/intro-tsc.md

 <h2>EARLY PUBLICATION  </h2>

 <p><i>The Spanish Curate</i> was first published in <i>Comedies and Tragedies Written by Francis Beavmont And Iohn Fletcher Gentlemen</i> (1647, Wing B1581), the first folio edition of plays in the Beaumont and Fletcher canon.
 The copy of the 1647 folio that serves as the base text for this edition contains annotations in a seventeenth-century hand.
 These notes appear in three plays, including <i>The Spanish Curate</i>.
 The manuscript notes seem related to performance, as they note upcoming entrances, the timing of those entrances, the ends of acts, and required props.
-For more about the annotations, please refer to <a href="">About the Book</a>.
+For more about the annotations, please refer to <a href="https://openpublishing.psu.edu/digital-beaumont-fletcher-about-book">About the Book</a>.
 For a description of how these notes are handled in the encoding of the edition, please see <a href="./editorial-principles-tsc.md">Editorial Principles: The Spanish Curate</a>.
 </p>

 <p><img src="./tsc-img1.png"/></p>